 The course is open to anyone with basic skills in reading, writing, and speaking English since all the course material is written in this language.
-Since this is a blended course with online content, students need a computer, tablet or smart phone to access this material.
-Basic skills regarding internet navigation, bookmarking, document downloading, editing and printing are all required.
+Since this is a blended course with online content, students need a computer, tablet, or smart phone to access this material although it is preferable to have a computer or tablet rather than a phone to work on.
+Basic skills regarding internet navigation, bookmarking, document downloading, editing, and printing are all required.
 Computer skill courses are available in adult education centres, contact your library or citizens advice for local details.